Chengdu is Acclaimed as the Sheffield in the East

 Jul 23, 2019, 21:29 ET

 CHENGDU, China, July 23, 2019 /PRNewswire/ -- From August 8 to 18, the 18th World Police and Fire Games (WPFG) will be held by the Chengdu Municipal People's Government.
 Founded in 1985, WPFG is a large-scale comprehensive sports event, participated in by police and firefighters from all over the world in the host city.
-Staged every two years, it is celebrated as the "Olympics for Policemen and Firemen".
+The event staged every two years.

 Defeating Rotterdam of Holland in 2013 for the bid to host the WPFG 2019, Chengdu becomes the first Asian city winning this honor.
 Danny Burdick, a member of the Executive Committee of the WPFG, explained why they chose Chengdu as the host city, "in the end, we found through investigation that Chengdu outshone other candidates with greater enthusiasm, commitment, professionalism and venue preparation.
 It stood out naturally."